 Whatever you decide, know this:

-You can absolutely have a beautiful, peaceful natural childbirth experience at a hospital, or birth center, or at home.
+You can absolutely have a beautiful, peaceful unmedicated childbirth experience at a hospital, or birth center, or at home.
 You can absolutely have a beautiful, peaceful childbirth with an epidural.
 You can even have a beautiful, peaceful Cesarean birth.

 If you feel drawn toward a birth center or home birth but are nervous, tour/interview the facility/midwives.
 You can always opt for the hospital anyway.
 And unless your baby is already crowning, it's not too late to change care providers if you don't feel comfortable.